amberbit/elixir-cocktails/elixir-cocktails/elixir/amnesia.md

 #Reading and writing

 Reading from and writing to the database requires Amnesia.transaction.
-If you don't use it, there will be errors like
+If you don't use it, there will be errors like:

     ** (exit) {:aborted, :no_transaction}